World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 And Silky shakes her mane back, closes her eyes, rears her head, and howls.

-Finish ONCE A HERO--Esmay, in therapy, faces just how abusive her family was.
-She was raped as a child and they covered it up, lied to her, told her it was a nightmare.
+I finish Once a Hero.
+Esmay learns just how abusive her family was.
+She was raped as a child and they covered it up, lied to her, told her she dreamed it.
 I recognize the style: my folks, too, failed to protect me, then hid it even when I asked as an adult.
 Even now I think "I identify with Esmay, but have nothing concrete to pin on my family."
-Yet my family lied to me for forty years about what they did to my uncle and what he told me when I was two or three.
+Oh, really?
+My parents lied to me for forty years about what they did to my uncle and what he told me when I was two or three.
 The terror I learned then shaped my life--crippled me.
 When they hushed up the facts, I was left with no idea why I was this way.
 Just a neurotic kid.
 The parallel with Esmay is quite exact.

 I feel bitter tonight.
-When they first let drop that my psychotic uncle had lived with us, that they left me alone with him, I knew at last where my fear of doctors, shrinks and asylums came from, my childhood nightmares full of wires and shocks and agony, the adult nightmares of betrayal and persecution and death camps... well, I thought the truth would heal me, that I'd trust others more.
+When they first let drop that my psychotic uncle had lived with us, that they left me alone with him, I knew at last where my fear of doctors, shrinks and asylums came from, my childhood nightmares full of wires and shocks and agony, my adult nightmares of betrayal, persecution and death camps.
+I thought the truth would heal me, that I'd trust others more.
 That I'd have a life.
-I'm better, I guess--but no girlfriend, no work, not even much play.
-Did I fail to do something needed to make the revelation real?
+I'm better, sure--but no girlfriend, no work, not even much play.
+What more can I do to make the revelation real?

 My paralysis is because I never got what Esmay did: the truth.
 Their story always changes.
 And what I feel isn't anger but fear.
 Not of them, now.
 The fear that other consummate masters of denial are lurking out there, and I'm still vulnerable to manipulation.